-We know that decisions about relocating your pet can be very stressful.
-The laws, regulations and guidelines relating to the importation and exportation of animals vary in different countries and the process can be very complicated and time consuming.
+Pet relocation is a decision can be very stressful.
+The laws, regulations, and guidelines relating to the importation and exportation of animals vary in different countries.
+Furthermore, the process can be very complicated and time consuming.

-We recommend that you start thinking about your pets early in your relocation planning.
-You will want to ensure that your cherished furry family members do not have to spend time away from you in quarantine.
+It is recommend that you start thinking about your pets early in your relocation planning.
+Additionally, you’ll want to ensure that your furry family members do not have to spend time away from you in quarantine.
 Talk to us for advice as soon as you start thinking about your move.

 Here are some of the questions you will want to consider when thinking about relocating your pets overseas: